 Besides running a publishing house she wrote for the Dutch opinion magazine Vrij Nederland, lectured at the School for Publishing and wrote various courses for the publishing branche.

 Christoph Buchwald - publisher

 Christoph Buchwald (1951) studied History of Art, Literature and Experimental Composition in Berlin.
-He started his career in publishing as an editor at Claassen Verlag and worked thirteen years as an acquiring editor at Hanser Verlag.
+He started his career in publishing as an editor at Claassen Verlag and worked as an acquiring editor at Hanser Verlag for thirteen years.

 Since 1979 he is the editor of the yearbook of German poetry called Jahrbuch der Lyrik.
 Every year a different poet has the privilege to be his co-editor at this annual project.
-Other projects he has been involved in include the collected works of poet Walter Mehring (he edited and annotated the ten volumes) and the ultimate anthology of the seventies called Lesebuch der siebziger Jahre on which he co-operated with publisher (Suhrkamp Verlag and Fischer Verlag) and good friend Klaus Wagenbach.
+Other projects he has been involved in include the collected works of poet Walter Mehring, where he edited and annotated the ten volumes, and the ultimate anthology of the seventies called Lesebuch der siebziger Jahre on which he co-operated with publishers Suhrkamp Verlag and Fischer Verlag and good friend Klaus Wagenbach.

 Furthermore he selected a hundred poems from former East Germany in 100 Gedichte aus der DDR and his interviews with Harry Mulisch have been edited to a book called The Dog and the German Soul, Harry Mulisch in conversation with Christoph Buchwald.
 He is also a composer of film music and songs and he wrote the libretto for the opera Goldwasser, which is composed by Jaap Hamburger.